cngilbreth/free_fermi/README.md

 reasonable numbers of particles (<= 80 or so) are identical to the recursive method.
 (Everything but the heat capacity has been checked in this way.)

-Finally, free_fermi_gc.f90 contains some routines for calculaing thermodynamic quantities in the *grand-canonical ensemble*.
+Finally, free_fermi_gc.f90 contains some routines for calculating thermodynamic quantities in the *grand-canonical ensemble*.